Intelligence Official: Transcripts Of Flynn's Calls Don't Show Criminal Wrongdoing

 Flynn resigned late Monday, after allegations that he discussed U.S. sanctions on Russia with Kislyak and then misled Vice President Pence about the nature of those conversations.
 Flynn initially denied discussing sanctions at all, but in his resignation Flynn said he "inadvertently" gave Pence "incomplete information" about the conversations.

-NPR's Phil Ewing previous reported that it is not in dispute that Flynn spoke with Kislyak in late December.
+NPR's Phil Ewing previously reported that it is not in dispute that Flynn spoke with Kislyak in late December.
 "The issue is what he said," Phil wrote.

 Depending on the content of the conversations, Flynn could have violated a law called the Logan Act, which bars a private individual from conducting foreign policy without the permission of the U.S. government.
 For instance, if Flynn told the ambassador the Trump administration would drop the sanctions, that would have been illegal.